 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Library's investment policy does not mitigate credit risk.
-At year-end, the Library's investments in the Illinois Funds were rated AAAm by Standard & Poor's, the Library's investments in U.S. Agency Securities were rated AA+ by Standard and Poor's.
+At year-end, the Library's investments in the Illinois Funds were rated AAAm by Standard & Poor's.